 Treatment response and side effects:

 Everyone reacts to medicine differently.
 You might have good blood sugar control and few side effects with semaglutide.
 If so, your doctor will consider the possible benefits of switching to tirzepatide compared to the chance of getting new or worse side effects.
-Tirzepatide can cause more nausea, throwing up, and diarrhea than semaglutide, especially when you first start taking it.
+Tirzepatide can cause more nausea, vomiting, and diarrhea than semaglutide, especially when you first start taking it.
 These side effects usually get better over time.

 Insurance coverage and medication cost: